skip to Main Content

 Linda K. Wertheimer, Faith Ed: Teaching about Religion in an Age of Intolerance (Beacon Press, 2015), chap.
 2

-3:30 Done for the Day – or Time to Finish up CD Projects
+3:30 Done for the Day – or Time to Finish Curriculum Development Projects

 Curriculum Development Projects due in Google Drive Folder by 6:00 pm